10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Customer insights dashboard

-Customer insights dashboards help customer success, sales, and product teams understand customer health, identify churn risks, and spot expansion opportunities.
-The challenge for many organizations?
-Customer data lives in multiple systems.
-CRM, support tickets, product usage, billing.
-And no one has a unified view.
+Customer success, sales, and product teams use these dashboards to understand customer health, identify churn risks, and spot expansion opportunities.

 Key metrics for a customer insights dashboard include: